emmanuelmuturia/LawsOfUX/README.md

 ## Background

+- Owing to the value provided by the [Laws of UX](https://lawsofux.com/) website, this project was built as a Proof of Concept for a Mobile App that would accompany it...

 ## Architecture

-- The app uses a Multi-Module Architecture based on the Model-View-ViewModel (MVVM) Architectural Pattern...
+- The app uses the Model-View-ViewModel (MVVM) Architectural Pattern...
-- The product is divided into the following modules:
+- The product is divided into the following packages that represent Feature Modules:

 ### 1. :app

-- This module contains the MainActivity, Manifest, and the Application class...
+- This module contains the MainActivity and the Application class...

 ### 2. :commons

-- This module has the Shared Components (UI) that are used by the other modules in the app...
+- This package contains the Shared Components (UI) that are used within the app...

 ### 3. :home

-- This module represents the Home feature...
+- This package represents the [Home](https://lawsofux.com/) feature...

-### 4. :merchandise
+### 4. :articles

-- This module will provide the Merchandise feature...
+- This package represents the [Articles](https://lawsofux.com/articles/) feature...

-### 5. :settings
+### 5. :book

-- This module represents the Settings feature...
+- This package represents the [Book](https://lawsofux.com/book/) feature...

-### 6. :notifications
+### 6. :cards

+- This package represents the [Cards](https://lawsofux.com/cards/) feature...

+### 7. :info

-- This module represents the Notifications feature...
+- This package represents the [Info](https://lawsofux.com/info/) feature...

+### 8. :navigation

+- This package contains the app's NavHost...

 ## Tests

 ## Screenshots

 ## Tools and Libraries